oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 ## Configure a Nested Association

 Sometimes a relationship with a group of entities is implemented as two fields, "entityClass" and "entityId", rather than [many-to-one extended association](../../../EntityExtendBundle/Resources/doc/associations.md).
-But in the data API these fields should be represented as a regular relationship.
+But in the API these fields should be represented as a regular relationship.
 To achieve this, a special data type named `nestedAssociation` was implemented.
 For example, let us suppose that an entity has two fields `sourceEntityClass` and `sourceEntityId` and you need to expose them in API as the `source` relationship.
 To achieve this, use the following configuration:

 ```yaml
 api: